bwolmarans/kitty/README.md

 But what about container respositories themselves, and the moment of truth when we are deploying containers into the cluster in Kubernetes, is there a way to have some semblance of control over that?

+Every organization has policies.
+Some exist to meet legal or governance goals, while others may help ensure best practices and conventions.
+Approaching ensuring compliance manually would be prone to the usual basket of human-error issues and frustrations.
+If we can automate policy enforcement into the deployment flow, we could achieve consistency, increase development efficiency through immediate feedback, and be more agile by giving developers the freedom to operate independently within a structure of compliance.

+Kubernetes allows decoupling policy decisions from the inner workings of the API Server by means of admission controller webhooks, which are executed whenever a resource is created, updated or deleted.
 Enter the **Kubernetes Admmission Controller**, a relatively new concept that has come under the spotlight recently due in no small part to the urgency around supply chain attacks.
 After all, if we can control admission into the cluster, it is the last line of defense.

 **Integrity** and **provenance** of container images deployed to a Kubernetes cluster can be ensured via digital signatures.